Key takeaways

 12. iLOQ s5 Smart Lock

 The iLOQ s5 smart lock is unique because it doesn’t require batteries.
 Instead, it’s powered by NFC and unlocks when engaged with the NFC chip in a user’s smartphone.
-As a result, iLOQ has less maintenance costs.
+As a result, iLOQ has lower maintenance costs.

 However, iLOQ may lack crucial integrations that provide holistic property access.